ChrisPritchard/PropertyNotify/Readme.md

 > **NOTE:** this project requires the target project you use it with to be  **dotnet 9** and **langversion 13** (the default for 9.0) to work, as it needs [partial properties](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-13.0/partial-properties).

 The notify attribute is added by the source generator as well, and will by default set the new property to call `OnPropertyChanged` with no arguments.
-Parameters can be sent to both change the method name it calls, and to get it to pass the property name as a string argument.
+Parameters can be sent to both change the method name it calls, to get it to pass the property name as a string argument, and to pass the prior value.

 ## Example